cmsc388T/Team6/README.md

 - **Description of implementation**: This method returns the JComponent of the cookie whose name is entered.
 It also removes the cookie from the field and other varibles in the Map class, while incrementing the cookie counter.

 - **Description of tests**: In order to test this, a map is created and the eatCookie() method is run on all parts of the field.
 If the map returns a cookie a counter is incremented and at the end that counter is tested aganist the known amount of cookies.

+### attack(String name)

+- **Description of implementation**: This method sets the field gameOver to true and returns true if the ghost specified by the argument successfully attacks Pacman, and returns false otherwise.
+The ghost successfully attacks Pacman if Pacman is in attack range of the ghost.

+- **Description of tests**: To test this, Pacman and a ghost are added to the game at various locations.
+Some placements involve the Pacman being in attack range of the ghost, and some involve Pacman not being in range of the ghost.